-- a) areas characterized by substandard infrastructure (e.g. water supply, storm drainage, streets, sidewalks, parking); - areas characterized by substandard buildings and/or properties; - areas where there is a potential for a more desirable, compatible or viable use of land; - d) areas characterized by land use conflicts or blight; - e) areas characterized by economic stagnation or decline.
+- a) areas characterized by substandard infrastructure (e.g. water supply, storm drainage, streets, sidewalks, parking); - b) areas characterized by substandard buildings and/or properties; - c) areas where there is a potential for a more desirable, compatible or viable use of land; - d) areas characterized by land use conflicts or blight; - e) areas characterized by economic stagnation or decline. - lands designated agriculture that have frontage on a designated arterial road.